Subaru Head Gasket Replacement in Ann Arbor

 Subaru 2.5-liter engines have head gasket problems caused by poor design of the cylinder head and head gasket.

 The factory Subaru head gaskets have a sealant coating that deteriorates over time and typically lasts between 80k and 120k miles.
-The life of the coating depends on cooling system maintenance and use of SUBARU cooling system conditioner.
-The conditioner is intended to extend the life of the head gaskets and plug small leaks.
+The life of the coating depends on cooling system maintenance and use of SUBARU brand cooling system conditioner.
+The conditioner is intended to extend the life of the head gaskets and plug small leaks as they develop.

 The first symptom of leaking head gaskets is oil weeping out between the cylinder head and engine block surfaces.
 Over time this oil weep becomes a significant oil leak.